 Imagine that you are trying to convince someone that there is a real issue with something of great concern.
 You would build your argument by first making sure he/she understood the subject matter you are talking about and that they can relate to it.

 For example, let's say you hate drinking your coffee when it gets cold.
 If you wanted to share your frustration with a colleague who didn't drink coffee, you would want to begin by saying to them "did you know that 90% of the country only likes to drink their coffee or tea when it is hot (according to a really reputable source)?"

 Next you would want to convey the pain hot beverage drinkers like yourself experience because you want your coffee hot.
 For example, you might disclose that "X amount of money and X amount time is wasted nationwide on constantly buying new hot coffee or making tons of trips to the microwave to heat up coffee that has gone cold".
 In the process you might even throw out some more facts and figures and even tell a story about Joe "who added up his monthly trips to Starbucks because of this problem and found out that with the money he spent he could replace a car payment".
 When positioning the problem, this is exactly what you are trying to do, but with your own product/solution.

 - Describe THE PROBLEM OR PAIN POINT your product or service will solve for without talking about your product.
-Someone has got to buy into the problem before they hear about solving it (that will come next section, Solution/Product/Service). - Define THE NEED (nice to have or need to have) in the case of Beegit, companies need to work more efficiently as a team to create digital content (i.e. time savings & cost savings). - Define THE PAIN in the case of Beegit, it is difficult to manage team-produced digital content due to communication and productivity gaps. - Define THE STATUS QUO how does the customer currently addresses the problem and the extent to which the current solutions solve the problem.
+Someone has got to buy into the problem before they hear about solving it (that will come in the next section, Solution/Product/Service). - Convey THE NEED (nice to have or need to have) that exists that leads to the pain points.
+In the case of Beegit, companies need to work more efficiently as a team to create digital content (i.e. time & cost savings). - Define THE PAIN that arises out of trying to fulfil the need.
+In the case of Beegit, it is difficult to manage team-produced digital content due to communication and productivity gaps.
+Note how the need is different from the pain. - Clarify THE STATUS QUO explain how the customer currently addresses the problem and the extent to which the current solutions solve the problem.